PhantoomDev/Tenkaichi-3-rollback/Docs/reverse-engineering-guide.md

       4. Returns immediately if they're not equal (bnelr)
       5. If they are equal, stores some values to memory before returning
       - The function appears to be doing some kind of check or validation, possibly related to memory addresses or system state, since it's working with the high memory address range (0x8000xxxx).
-   - I'll note put that memory address in the watch list.
-It's probably nothing game logic related again but still.
+   - There are also a few memory address that are being compared here, I'll put that memory address in the watch list.
+It's probably nothing game logic related again but will still add for completion sake, might come in handy who knows.
+      - These memory addresses are relative to the register, so some of them can't be assumed to be static.
+      - But in this case we can know for sure the r3 and r4 values are fixed since the previous instructions all set them to a fixed value through `lis` and the sorts
+      - On `80209f74 lwz   r0, 0x00D8 (r4)`, the location will always be `0x800000D8` (adding to the memory watch list)
+      - On `80209f78 cmplw r3, r0`, r3 will always be `0x8055A1B0` (adding to memory watch list)
+      - First ath: memory at `0x8055A1B0 + 0x01A0 = 0x8055A350`
+      - Second ath: memory at `0x8055A1B0 + 0x01A2 = 0x8055A352`
    - Since things have still been revolving around hardware system checking and validations, I'll skip over these parts until something exciting shows up.

 7. **Something interesting**